cbrownstein-lambda/lambda-docs-mkdocs/docs/guides/large-language-models/serving-llama-3-1-docker.md

   - llm
 ---

-# How to serve the Llama 3.1 8B and 70B models using Lambda Cloud on-demand instances
+# Serving the Llama 3.1 8B and 70B models using Lambda Cloud on-demand instances

 This tutorial shows you how to use a [Lambda Cloud](https://lambdalabs.com/service/gpu-cloud) 1x or 8x A100 or H100